'Putting a shuttle in the box of a Hattersley single width loom'. Copyright: Harris Tweed Authority.

 Programme overview

-The consortium aims to help grow the next generation of research and innovation talent in the creative economy, focusing particularly on creative economy microclusters marked by inequality, under-representation, and marginalisation arising from geographic, socio-economic, and linguistic factors.
-The Glasgow School of Art is particularly interested in supporting practice-based research projects, but Studentships may be discipline-spanning, interdisciplinary, industry-led or minority-language research.
-Studentships may be undertaken full-time or part-time.
-Further details will be available when the call goes live, with applications expected to open in early 2026.
+Celtic Crescent is a multilingual consortium of seven Higher Education Institutions across Cornwall, Scotland and Wales.
+Working with non-academic creative economy partners, the consortium aims to help grow the next generation of research and innovation talent in the creative economy.
+We focus particularly on creative economy microclusters marked by inequality, under-representation, and marginalisation arising from geographic, socio-economic, and linguistic factors.
+Studentships may be full-time or part-time, discipline-spanning, and may include practice-based, interdisciplinary, industry-led or minority-language research.

 Key Research Themes